bearded-zero/The-Sound-of-Rexdarken/Readme.md

-This repository is a collection of all the funny and meme worty audio clips from @repository Rexdarken.
+This repository is a collection of all the funny and memeworthy audio clips from @repository Rexdarken.